pluralsight/PS-AutoLab-Env/Configurations/Archive/README.txt

 The configurations in this directory have been retained for archive and reference purposes.
-There is no guarantee that any of these configurations are current or will work later versions of Autolab.
+There is no guarantee that any of these configurations are current or will work with newer versions of Autolab.